 Figure 1. – Location maps of Tarragona, its harbour and the Francolí delta in 1945 and 2020.
 Bathymetric data are available at these two dates for the harbour and the delta front.

 Figure 2. – Presentation of the dataset of old maps used in this paper and their characteristics.
-It is also a quality assessment of the georeferencing of the maps, the digitalising and the interpolation of the bathymetric data.
+It is also a quality assessment of the georeferencing of the maps, the digitalising, and the interpolation of the bathymetric data.
 All data are plotted referring at the date of the map.

 Figure 3. – Quality assessment of the georeferencing – Part 1.
 Each point of the map is a reference point used to georeference the maps and aerial photographs of this study (42 documents).
 The map focuses on the harbour, the Lower and the Upper City, the main areas of interest in this study (67 reference points out of 81 in total).
 Their sizes correspond to the number of maps georeferenced using the reference point and the colours express the average uncertainty of the georeferencing for each point.
-On the right are two graphs showing the average uncertainty of the georeferencing depending (1) on the area considered and (2) on the date of the reference document whether it is a map, an aerial photography or a satellite image (7 reference documents).
+On the right are two graphs showing the average uncertainty of the georeferencing depending (1) on the area considered and (2) on the date of the reference document whether it is a map, an aerial photography, or a satellite image (7 reference documents).

 Figure 4. – Quality assessment of the georeferencing – Part 2.
 The two graphs focus on the reference points located in the harbour and in the Lower City.
 Each reference point (y-axis) in red is presented in relation to the date of the reference document (x-axis).
 The life span of the reference point is presented by a date of beginning and date of end estimated by a TPQ (Terminus Post Quem) and a TAQ (Terminus Ante Quem).
 In the graph above, main periods of changes in the harbour and the Lower City are expressed.
 It demonstrates the correlation between urban or harbour changes and the end or beginning of the reference points.
 In the graph below, the circles express the uncertainty of the georeferencing (residual) in metres.
 The maps with very low quality of georeferencing are easily identified (1827 and 1876).
 Additionally, the trend shows the increase of the uncertainty back in time.